What is pyrethrin/pyrethroid what are they used for?

 How can pyrethrin/pyrethroid poisoning be avoided?

-Avoid using over the counter flea or tick products.
-Veterinarian prescribed flea treatments are generally more effective and safer to use on pets.
+- Avoid using over the counter flea or tick products.
+The veterinarian prescribed flea treatments are generally more effective and safer to use on pets.

-Do not use any flea/tick products on young, pregnant, lactating, old or sick cats without veterinary advise.
+- Do not use any flea/tick products on young, pregnant, lactating, old or sick cats without veterinary advice.